 - 1. Orientation to academic writing and the use of APA style: During the first half of the term, there will be time scheduled for the entire class to review the style and the criteria for written assignments.
 Please come to the sessions prepared to ask whatever questions you have about writing nursing papers.
-An assumption and professional portfolio class is scheduled Friday, September 12 (1330-1430) in SW3-4675/95.
-An APA review is scheduled Friday, September 19 (1430-1530) in SW3-4675/95. - 2.
+An assumption and professional portfolio class is scheduled Friday, February 6 (1430-1530) in SW3-4675/95.
+An APA review is scheduled Friday, February 13 (1530-1630) in SW3-4675/95. - 2.
 Orientation to word processing using APA template: An orientation session is scheduled for those students who need more help with word processing and APA.
 We will provide an APA template for those students who want this help.
-A computer lab is scheduled Friday, September 19 (1530-1730) in SE12-310.
-If required (if students requiring help exceeds 24 in number), a second computer lab will be scheduled Friday, September 26 (1530-1730) in SE12-310.
+A computer lab is scheduled Friday, February 13 (1630-1830) in SE12-310.
 Be aware that BCIT supports Microsoft Office.
 We cannot provide templates for all the software programs available today.
-Please bring a blank formatted 3.5" disk, CD, or jump drive to the session.
+Please bring a blank formatted 3.5" disk, CD, or jump drive to the session. - 3.
+Level 1/4 Mentorship meeting: Monday, February 2 (1530-1630) SW3-4675/95.